-At AMDI DRIVING SCHOOL.
-We recommend studying for theory test alongside taking practical lessons.
+At Amdi driving school.
+We recommend studying for the theory test alongside taking practical lessons.
 The two complement each other very well and go hand in hand when learning to drive.
 The theory test was introduced in 1996 and is a written exam about driving theory.
-The exam is a multiple choice style and is done on a touch screen computer.
+The exam is a multiple-choice style and is done on a touchscreen computer.

 You must score at least 43 out of 50 in order to pass.

-To study for the exam you will need a copy of the Highway Code (RRP £2.50 or viewable online for free!), The theory test question bank and a Theory DVD which simulates the actual test and the HPT.
-There are lots of good products out there to purchase online, from good book shops and also from AMDI DRIVING SCHOOL directly (Links to AMDI DRIVING SCHOOL Merchandize).
+To study for the exam you will need a copy of the Highway Code (RRP £2.50 or viewable online for free!), The theory test question bank, and a Theory DVD simulates the actual test and the HPT.
+There are lots of good products out there to purchase online, from good book shops and also from Amdi driving school directly (Links to Amdi driving school Merchandize).

-You do not need to pass the theory test before you take practical lessons, however we recommend applying for the test as early as possible.
+You do not need to pass the theory test before you take practical lessons, however, we recommend applying for the test as early as possible.
 You can apply for the test online on the DVSA website.
-You will need your provisional license and a fee of £31 pounds is payable.
+You will need your provisional license and a fee of £23.00 pounds is payable.
 Once online you will be given a choice of local test centres and test dates.
 The average waiting list is about 2 weeks.
-Alternatively, Amdi Driving School offer a booking service and we will make all the required arrangements for you.
+Alternatively, Amdi Driving School offers a booking service and we will make all the required arrangements for you.

 In 2002 a hazard perception test was introduced and is now a necessary requirement in addition to the written test.
 The test candidate is shown a series of video clips containing developing traffic situations filmed from a driver’s perspective.
 The test is required to click a button when he notices a potential danger or a developing hazard.